Oil Paint

 What is it?

-Veiling involves the build-up of color with several thin layers of transparent paint.
-It is primarily used in watercolor and maybe also referred to as "Illuminism."
+Veiling involves building color with several thin layers of transparent paint.
+It is primarily used in watercolor and is also known as "Illuminism."

 How to Veil?

 A transparent watercolor wash or an extremely thin layer of paint is "veiled" or laid over another.
-Each paint layer must be completely dry before applying the next layer.
+Each paint layer must be completely dry before the next layer is applied.
 The layers of paint may be applied with or without using a pattern.

 Washes